zoxpx/pxdocs/content/reference/release-notes/_index.md

 ### Errata

 PWX-8161 - If a user created lvm volume partition is given to PX to be used as journal device (using pxctl drive add cli).
            A system reboot will require that the lvm partition be made visible before starting PX.
-This can done by running "partprobe <device_name>".
+           This can done by running `partprobe <device_name>`.
 ## 2.0.3.1

 ### Key Fixes